Mason Community Arts Academy

 Application

 All students must submit an application and video audition to be officially considered for the program.
-Application Fee: $20 (non-refundable).
 See requirements below:

-• One audition video in one unedited take consisting of a performance of one piece that best demonstrates your ability.
+• One audition video in one unedited take consisting of a performance of up to two pieces that best demonstrate your ability.

 • Both hands and face/profile must be visible at all times.